-DSA has made an initial determination that the adoption/amendment/repeal of this regulation will not have a significant statewide adverse economic impact on businesses, including the ability of California businesses to compete with businesses in other states.
+DSA has made an initial determination that the adoption/amendment/repeal of this regulation will not have a significant statewide adverse economic impact on

 Reference: Government Code Section 11346.5(a)(8).
 In making the declaration, the agency shall provide in the record of facts, evidence, documents, testimony, or other evidence that the agency relies upon to support its initial determination of no effect.